-It is curious that Ives and Stilwell were aware that they had neglected the physics of collision, but effectively hoped that "collision processes" would not just "happen to follow exactly the relation expected from the Larmor-Lorentz theory from velocity changes alone" ([1] p.
+It is curious that Ives and Stilwell were aware that they had neglected the physics of collision, but effectively hoped that "collision processes" would not just "happen to follow exactly the relation expected from the Larmor-Lorentz theory from velocity changes alone" (^[1] p.
 226).
 Yet, when properly taken into account, collision processes and velocity changes alone are sufficient to explain the observed Doppler shifts with far more exactitude than either LLR or SR can, and employing solely the law of composition of velocities.
-Correct application of the geometric mean law of composition of velocities should have been sufficient to predict the exact values of the observed shifts.
-We should note that the Ives and Stilwell experiment demonstrates how the decelerated velocities of formed H2+ ions change with respect to the original velocities of the proton doublets in the canal-rays (though less frequently, the same would be expected for H3+ ions with respect to H3++ ions).
+Correct application of the geometric mean law of composition of velocities to the correct collision scenario should have been sufficient to predict the exact values of the observed shifts.
+We should note that, from the perspective of the aetherometric treatment, the Ives and Stilwell experiment demonstrates how the decelerated velocities of formed H_2^+ ions change with respect to the original velocities of the proton doublets in the canal-rays (though less frequently, the same would be expected for H_3^+ ions with respect to H_3^{++} ions).
 Yet the basic physics of the interaction was entirely missed by all physicists, with the result that the pre-collisional velocities of the proton-doublets have, to this day, been incorrectly attributed to the H_2^+ ions that result, rather, from the collisions of doublets with electrons.

 These results and conclusions strongly indicate that, while on one hand there is no stationary Aether required for the concatenation of light photons, on the other hand the Ives and Stilwell experiment provides no physical evidence, either, for LF transforms - or evidence that proves that relativistic changes in clock rates exist or intensify with relative speed of motion.
-On the contrary, a proper understanding of field velocities and their difference from the wavespeeds and linear velocities corresponding to the kinetic energy of massbound charges, together with a novel understanding of the physics of photon emission, suffices to accurately predict the observed linear Doppler shifts without any recourse to relativistic considerations.
+On the contrary, a proper understanding of field velocities and their difference from the wavespeeds and linear velocities corresponding to the kinetic energy of massbound charges, together with a novel understanding of the physics of photon emission and the physics of electric collision, suffices to accurately predict the observed linear Doppler shifts without any recourse to relativistic considerations.